1. Start by building credit

 To get your credit score, you can pay credit reporting agencies like Equifax, TransUnion or Experian for their score — but there are also ways to get a credit score for free.

-For example, you can head to Credit Soup to get access to a free credit score.
+As one example, you can visit to Credit Sesame to get access to your free credit score.

 3. Get a free credit report

-Review your full credit history using Credit Karma, a debt management service that offers credit reports, credit trackers and advanced reporting on your credit history.
-They offer a monitoring service to help you minimize the risk of fraud and errors on your account.
+In addition to offering free credit scores, Credit Sesame also offers a free credit report card and credit monitoring service to help you minimize the risk of fraud and errors on your account.

 4. Dispute any mistakes on your credit report

 Your credit report might have errors or inconsistencies in it that are lowering your score.
 Check your credit report carefully to make sure you’re not being penalized for unnecessary mistakes.

 If you find an error, ask for a dispute form from the agency within 30 days of getting your report.
 It’ll take about a month for the mistakes to fall off your record, but after that, you’ll be thrilled to see your credit score go up.